 Since then, the Foundation has facilitated major research programs (both domestic and international in scope) that address industry challenges in multiple areas, including detection and signaling, hazardous materials, electrical safety, fire suppression, storage of commodities, and firefighter protective clothing and equipment, among other issues.

 Each project is guided by a technical panel that provides its expertise and with input from sponsors, the research community, the fire service, NFPA technical committees and other stakeholders.
 Findings from the Foundation’s critically applied research have been used by NFPA’s technical committee members and others to support the association’s fire and life safety codes and standards.

 The Foundation is currently focusing significant effort on two emerging concepts in fire protection that will significantly impact NFPA codes and standards over the next five years: smart firefighting and resiliency.

 Request for proposals

-A Request for Proposals for Project Contractor (PDF) has been issued for the Influence of Gap Sizes around Swinging Doors on Fire Development research project.
-Proposals should be submitted to Sreenivasan Ranganathan by October 27, 2016, 5:00 pm, ET.
+A Request for Proposals for Project Contractor (PDF) has been issued for the Economic Impact of Residential Fire Sprinkler Legislation in California project.
+Proposals should be submitted to Amanda Kimball by January 27, 5:00 pm ET.

-A Request for Proposals for Project Contractor has been issued for the Foam Application Rates for High Hazard Flammable Train (HHFT) Fires research project.
-Proposals should be submitted to Sreenivasan Ranganathan by November 11, 2016, 5:00 pm ET.
+A Request for Proposals for Project Contractor (PDF) has been issued for the Measurement of the Economic Impact of Fire project.
+Proposals should be submitted to Amanda Kimball by January 27, 5:00 pm ET.

 The Foundation periodically issues requests for proposals for the conduct of research.
 To automatically receive notification of these requests, please e-mail Eric Peterson.